 You should be aware that there is an upper limit on the amount of Omega 3 that’s good for your dog.
 You know what they say about too much of a good thing.
 To be on the safe side, let your vet know that you’d like to give your pet omega-3 supplements.
 That way, you’ll learn the recommended amount so you avoid overdosing, which can lead to vomiting and diarrhea, altered platelet function (which increases the potential for reduced blood clotting), delayed wound healing, weight gain, and altered immune function, among other issues.

 This can’t be overstated enough, always consult your veterinarian before giving your dog any type of dietary supplement.
-Do not rely on fish oil dog dosage charts or general suggestions you read in an article, your dog’s health is worth taking the time to ask the opinion of a medical expert who knows your dog personally.
+Do not rely on fish oil dog dosage charts or general suggestions you read in an article, your dog’s health is worth taking the time to ask the opinion of a medical expert who knows your dog personally and any vital health considerations.

 Fish Oil as a Source of Omega-3 Fatty Acids